Legislators should focus on reducing Minnesota’s occupational licensing burden

 Numerous bills regarding occupational licensing have been introduced in the current legislative session.
-In some ways, our state is in some ways moving in the right direction.
+In some ways, our state is moving in the right direction.
 However, some of the bills introduced threaten to add Minnesota’s already growing occupational licensing burden.
 Here are some of those bad bills.

 As I wrote before, the bill